 The Jackal's Mistress

-Obviously getting sentimental as I move on with life.
+Yes, I was weeping.
+My goodness—obviously, getting more sentimental as I move on with life.

-Guess I've always been, and will always be, a hopeless romantic.
-No matter how much I deny it.
+Guess I've always been a hopeless romantic.
+No point in denying it.

-Set in the Shenandoah Valley in Virginia, during the civil wars, it tells the story of Libby Steadman, a confederate woman, who risks her life by taking in Captain Jonathan Weybridge, a union officer, who’d been seriously wounded in battle and left for dead by his Union comrades.
+Set in the Shenandoah Valley in Virginia, during the civil wars, Jackal tells the story of Libby Steadman, a confederate woman, who risks her life by taking in Captain Jonathan Weybridge, a union officer, who’d been seriously wounded in battle and left for dead by his fellow soldiers.

 Why does Libby take him in?